 This is a complex technology and if you intend to Go Global, your tech team will definitely know how to deploy CDN for your server.
 One of our suggestion regarding CDN is that you can try with Cloudflare.

 B. What’s next?
 How to Improve Website Speed?
 Try these:

-Even though the server is quite strong compared to some lines of codes, you still need to bear in mind that Code Optimization is one of the most important things concerning improving a website’s speed.
-However powerful the server is, a website that runs ten thousand lines of code with hundreds of loops for any request will always be slower than a medium size server that only runs less than a thousand line of code and some loops.
+Even though the server is quite strong compared to some lines of codes, you still need to bear that in mind.
+Code Optimization is one of the most important things concerning improving a website’s speed.
+However, powerful the server is, a website that runs ten thousand lines of code with hundreds of loops for any request will always be slower than a medium size server that only runs less than a thousand lines of code and some loops.

-Eduma or Education WP, currently is the best-selling Education WordPress Theme on ThemeForest and its quality is just off-the-reccords with regular updates, enthusiast support and high quality features, designs about Education.
+Eduma or Education WP, currently is the best-selling Education WordPress Theme on ThemeForest and its quality is just off-the-records with regular updates, enthusiast support, and high-quality features, designs about Education.